221128-Java-Angular-AWS/Qiyue-Lin-P1/P1/brainstorming.md

-We will have 2 tables in the database to start - Tasks and Users
+We will have 2 tables in the database to start - Users and Ticket

-We will need at least 5 classes in the persistence layer:
-- one POJO  for
+there is 3 layers
+-servlet layer
+-service layer
+-persistence layer